Total Control© Map

 Before the redesign, Total Control offered four separate map experiences, each with its own layout, features, and functionality.
 This lack of consistency made it difficult for users to develop a reliable mental model of how maps worked across the platform, leading to confusion, inefficiencies, and a poor user experience.

-• improving usability of the existing map tool, improving UX and updating the UI to feel contemporary with the new and improved Total Control.
+Improve usability of the existing map tool, improving UX and modernizing UI

-• ensuring users can effectively access and use the map from different parts of Total Control and in different dimensions, designing for responsiveness and scalability
+Ensure users can effectively access and use the map in different parts of Total Control and different dimensions, designing for responsiveness and scalability

 the solution